Roger Sterling (John Slattery) and Don Draper (Jon Hamm) – Mad Men – Season 7, Gallery – Photo Credit: Frank Ockenfels 3/AMC

-TWA claimed that “There hasn’t been anything like our Royal Ambassador First Class menu since Henry VIII invented banquets,” and the well healed crowd agreed.
+TWA claimed that “There hasn’t been anything like our Royal Ambassador First Class menu since Henry VIII invented banquets,” and the well-healed crowd agreed.
 Red meat orders were followed by the question “And how would you like that done?”
-Favorites of the Mad Men era include Roast Sirloin of Beef, Sauce Bordelaise and Charbroiled Filet Mignon, choice of Parsley or Roquefort butter.
+Favorites of the era include Roast Sirloin of Beef, Sauce Bordelaise and Charbroiled Filet Mignon, choice of Parsley or Roquefort butter.
 All washed down with the best wine and limitless quantities of Mumm’s Cordon Rouge champagne.
-The favorite desert, Grand Marnier Fluff –
+The favorite dessert, Grand Marnier Fluff –

 Marge Siegal, a former TWA flight attendant and editor of The Very Best of TWA, a collection of 130 recipes from TWA kitchens.

-Good food and drink are measures of the quality of life, Generations from now historians and social scientist studying our living standards may find a TWA Royal Ambassador menu and will undoubtedly conclude that we lived and traveled rather well.
+Good food and drink are measures of the quality of life, Generations from now historians and social scientists studying our living standards may find a TWA Royal Ambassador menu and will undoubtedly conclude that we lived and traveled rather well.
 Or….

 they may run across a more recent bare-bones first-class menu and conclude that we weren’t so well off after all.